radian-software/radian/emacs/docs/patterns.md

 since if you enable `eldoc-mode` globally then it will print a warning when a buffer does not support it.

-We also enable `aggressive-indent-mode` in modes where it makes sense.
-This generally means languages that have a strictly enforced standard indentation that does not change wildly when you are in the middle of typing a line -- basically just Lisps.

 ## Keybindings

 `RET` is the keybinding for return in terminal Emacs, which is